syseleven/nextcloud-tools/README.md

 ##### Custom Definitions

-The custom definitions define how the `decrypt-file.php` script works internally.
+The custom definitions define how the `decrypt-all-files.php` script works internally.
 These are the supported configuration values:

 * `RECOVERY_PASSWORD` - defines the password of the recovery key when the recovery key support is activated through `KEYTYPE`.
-* `USER_PASSWORD_*` - defines the passwords for the user keys, you have to set these values if you disabled the master key encryption of your Nextcloud instance, do not set these values if you did not disable the master key encryption your Nextcloud instance, each value represents a (username, password) pair and you can set as many pairs as necessary, the username has to be written in uppercase characters and be prepended with "USER_PASSWORD\_", **Example:** if the username was _"beispiel"_ and the password of that user was _"example"_ then the value has to be set as: `define("USER_PASSWORD_BEISPIEL", "example");`
+* `USER_PASSWORD_*` - defines the passwords for the user keys, you have to set these values if you disabled the master key encryption of your Nextcloud instance, do not set these values if you did not disable the master key encryption your Nextcloud instance, each value represents a (username, password) pair and you can set as many pairs as necessary, the username has to be written in uppercase characters and be prepended with `USER_PASSWORD_`, **Example:** if the username was `beispiel` and the password of that user was `example` then the value has to be set as: `define("USER_PASSWORD_BEISPIEL", "example");`
+* `EXTERNAL_STORAGE_*` - these are the mount paths of external folders, you have to set these values if you used external storages within your Nextcloud instance, each value represents a (external storage, mount path) pair and you can set as many pairs as necessary, the external storage name has to be written as it is found in the `DATADIRECTORY/files_encryption/keys/files/` folder and be prepended with `EXTERNAL_STORAGE_`, the external storage has to be mounted by yourself and the corresponding mount path has to be set, **Example:** if the external storage name was `sftp` and you mounted the corresponding SFTP folder as `/mnt/sshfs` then the value has to be set as: `define("EXTERNAL_STORAGE_sftp", "/mnt/sshfs");`

 #### Execution